zirs3d/balancer-guide/README.md

 https://cdn.invictuscapital.com/whitepapers/hyperion.pdf

-This inspires confidence that in the longer term, given that the tokenized closed-end VC fund is performing well, allowance of token buy-and-burns are occuring every quarter, sought to propel the price of the token to closing towards the NAV.
+This inspires confidence in the longer term, given that the tokenized closed-end VC fund is performing well, allowance of token buy-and-burns are occuring every quarter, sought to propel the price of the token closing towards the NAV.

-Well, if you are reading this IHF Balancer Pool tutorial guide and find that it piques your interests (so do I); you can start by being active in the #hyperion-ihf; as part of  the community, I'm not affiliated with Invictus Capital.
+Well, if you are reading this IHF Balancer Pool introduction guide and find that it piques your interests (so do I); you can start by being active in the #hyperion-ihf channel; be part of the community, this is a side-project of mine and I'm not affiliated with Invictus Capital.

 Thanks to the Hyperion community, especially `prof_k` for the wonderful guidance when creating the IHF Balancer Pool, and the DeFi concepts gleaned from the discussion.
 Join in the discussion on discord - #hyperion-ihf channel: